Rich Fellers

-Richard Rankin Fellers (born October 3, 1959) is an American Olympic equestrian and horse trainer.
-In 2021, the United States Center for SafeSport ruled Fellers ineligible to participate in the sport, due to charges brought against him.
+Richard Rankin Fellers (born October 3, 1959) is an American former Olympic equestrian and horse trainer.
+In 2023 he pled guilty to sexually abusing one of his students when she was 17.
+According to the Washington County, Oregon district attorney, he will serve 30 months in state prison concurrently with a four-year federal sentence.

 Early life and education

 Fellers, the son of Richard D. and Colleen M. (Smith) Fellers, was born in Coos Bay, Oregon.
 He graduated from Yamhill-Carlton High School in 1978, and attended Oregon State University as an engineering major.
 He left the university in his junior year to start a riding business, and moved to California, where he met Michelle "Shelley" Bramble.
 In 1987 they returned to Oregon, wed, and started a family.
 They have a son and a daughter.

 Career

 According to the U. S. Equestrian Foundation (USEF), when Fellers was eleven years old his birthday present was a two-year-old Appaloosa: "The short, stocky horse had a talent for jumping, and the pair eventually became winners from the West Coast U. S. Grand Prix circuit to Spruce Meadows in Canada."

 By 1988, Fellers had won the Arthritis Foundation Grand Prix at the Oaks in San Juan Capistrano three years in a row— twice riding the veteran mount Bailey's Irish Cream, and then on El Mirasol, his own 6-year-old chestnut thoroughbred.

 In 1998, the Calgary Herald reported on his wins at the North American show jumping championships: "In the long history of Spruce Meadows, no one could quite recall a week like Fellers had.
 Of the nine featured classes over five days of competition, Fellers finished either first or second in every single event."